-CLU School of Business proudly hosts an affiliated chapter of Sigma Beta Delta, a national honor society in business, management and administration.
+CLU School of Management proudly hosts an affiliated chapter of Sigma Beta Delta, a national honor society in business, management and administration.
 Each year, the most accomplished business graduates, both undergraduate and MBA, are nominated for invitation to join and be recognized by the national organization.
 Invitations go only to the top achievers in their respective programs and constitute recognition for academic achievement, character, and their high potential for success in their personal and professional lives.

 Significance of Hooding